51st-Vfw/JAFDTC/README.md

 # JAFDTC: Just Another #%*@^!& DTC

-**_Version 1.0.0 of 17-September-24_**
+**_Version 1.1.2 of 22 November 2025_**

-Just Another #%*@^!% DTC (JAFDTC) is a native C# WinUI Windows application for Windows 10 and Windows 11 that allows you to upload data typically saved on a data cartridge, such as steerpoints/waypoints and other avionics setup, into a DCS module at the start of a flight.
+Just Another #%*@^!% DTC (JAFDTC) is a native C# WinUI Windows application for Windows 11 that allows you to upload data typically saved on a data cartridge, such as steerpoints/waypoints and other avionics setup, into a DCS module at the start of a flight.
 The application supports the following DCS airframes and systems,

 - *A-10C Warthog* &ndash; DSMS, HMCS, IFFCC, Radios, TGP, Waypoints, Miscellaneous Systems
 - *AV-8B Harrier* &ndash; Waypoints